iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 Proof of concept of storing anonymous credentials on public blockchains

-Blockusign takes a SHA256 hash of an uploaded document & Ethereum account public keys & stores it on the Ethereum blockchain.
-Any other user can validate that document later using the document and original Ethereum keys.
-If a user is signed in with their Ethereum account, the associated documents with their account will appear.
+BlockUSign takes a SHA256 hash of an uploaded document and Ethereum account public keys and stores it on the Ethereum blockchain.
+Any other user can validate that document later using the document and original public Ethereum account keys.
+If a user is signed in with their Ethereum account, the app will scan the Ethereum chain for the associated documents and display them to the user.
 Future plans were to enable document verification by correlating encrypted data from official records with documents

 **Links to Work**